 ● Keep records to maintain organic certification for crops

 ● Hire, train, supervise, mentor and evaluate seasonal field staff, including Farmer-in-Training

-● Leading and participating in educational workshops and learning experiences, including Farmer-
+● Leading and participating in educational workshops and learning experiences, including Farmer-in-Training program

 ● Collaborating with partners to further our educational mission

-hiring, and training employees; planning, assigning, and directing work; appraising performance;
+and training employees; planning, assigning, and directing work; appraising performance; rewarding

-rewarding and providing feedback to employees; addressing complaints and resolving problems;
+and disciplining employees; addressing complaints and resolving problems; assisting employees in

 ● Fluent computer skills including data entry, word processing, spreadsheets, presentation

 ● Ability to work independently and take initiative, set priorities, and see projects through to completion